AI as Ego-less Intelligence (ela)

 The sycophancy problem reflects genuine optimization tensions rather than simple corporate malfeasance.
 Companies developing AI face multiple, sometimes conflicting objectives:

-Each objective is reasonable in isolation.
-The problem emerges from their interaction.
+Each objective already creates epistemic tension on its own—optimizing for user satisfaction pulls against accuracy even without the other pressures.
+But the tensions compound in combination.
 When user satisfaction is measured through immediate feedback (thumbs up, continued engagement), and when users sometimes prefer validation over accuracy, the system drifts toward what one researcher called “telling you what you want to hear.”

 Through training processes optimized for commercial success, we effectively reintroduce ego-like behaviors into ego-less systems: conflict avoidance, validation-seeking, and deference patterns that mirror human ego-protection.
 The irony is profound—we create ego-less intelligence and then corrupt it with ego-driven objectives.